tsawyer/dvm-project-notes/build-dvmhost.md

 * Do install the dependicies.
 * Don't install the cross compilers
-* No options are needed for cmake.
-Just do `cmake ..` That compiles the project C code.
+* Now do cmake followed by a space and two dots, like this `cmake ..` That compiles the project C code.
 It doesn't take long.
 * The `make` command builds the project and may take a long time.
 * Finally do `make strip` and `make old_install`.
 This removes debug code and copies the project to `/opt/dvm`.